rikisommers/renoise-tools-sequencer/MIDI_WORKFLOW.md

    - Select **MIDI Mapping** section

 3. **Use MIDI Learn**
-   - Click on any mapping name (e.g., "Step Sequencer: Row 1 Track Volume")
+   - Click on any mapping name (e.g., "Requencer: Row 1 Track Volume")
    - Move/turn the control on your MIDI controller
    - The mapping is automatically assigned!